katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_vmware_http.rst

 Example Description
 ===================

-With the following Ansible playbook you can find the VMware ESXi host system(s) and can perform various tasks depending on the list of host systems.
+With the following Assible playbook you can find the VMware ESXi host system(s) and can perform various tasks depending on the list of host systems.
-This is a generic example to show how Ansible can be utilized to consume VMware HTTP APIs.
+This is a generic example to show how Assible can be utilized to consume VMware HTTP APIs.

 .. code-block:: yaml